First Run

 Section titled “Verify Node Identity”Confirm that your node identity is correctly configured.

 sanctum_get nodes.$(cat ~/.sanctum/.node_id).typeThis should print hub for a hub node.
 If the command returns nothing or an error, double-check that your .node_id value matches the YAML key exactly.
+YAML does not forgive typos.
+YAML does not forgive anything.

 Verify VM Connectivity

 Section titled “Verify VM Connectivity”If you set up the Ubuntu VM, confirm the Mac-to-VM link is working.
+This is where two machines learn to trust each other across a private network that only they know about.

 -